roopksaini/Love/Love++/README.md

    - Triggers transformation when pressed (if love is available)

 4. **Transformation Animation** - Visual mantra showing "💗I" → "💗1"
+   - **THE CORE VISUAL METAPHOR**: The sacred "I" transforming into "1"
    - Creates a beautiful visual transition from ego to unity
    - Serves as a meditation on consciousness transformation
    - Reinforces the shift from separation to oneness
+   - **Key Implementation**: The "I" scales down and fades out while "1" scales up and fades in at exactly the same position

 ### Why This Works